Towpath murders: Dredging of River Thames

-Formally establishing Songhurst's identity and learning her close friend was also missing led investigators to conclude Reed had most likely also been murdered.
-This conclusion was supported by the discovery of articles of Reed's clothing alongside garments belonging to Songhurst at the site were two individuals had evidently been violently assaulted and murdered.
-As such, a decision was made to dredge a three-mile section of the River Thames between Teddington Lock and Richmond.
 Shortly after the Port of London Authority opened the sluices at Teddington Lock on 2 June, an electromagnet located Reed's distinctive blue-and-cream BSA bicycle beneath the river approximately one hundred yards from the site where the girls had evidently been attacked.
 (Note: Investigators recovered a clear fingerprint upon the crossbar of Reed's bicycle; the individual whom this fingerprint belonged to was subsequently eliminated from police enquiries.)
 A distinctive knife was also recovered from the riverbed, although this weapon was later determined to be unrelated to the case.

 Second autopsy

 On the afternoon of 6 June, Reed's partially-clothed body was found submerged close to Glover's Island, less than one mile from Richmond Bridge.
 Her autopsy revealed she had received six stab wounds to her back, six stab wounds to her chest and one stab wound above her left wrist.
 One of the stab wounds to Reed's back had pierced her lung, while four of the wounds to her chest had entered her heart.
 Four deep laceration wounds were discovered upon Reed's skull, which had been fractured in two places and, like Songhurst, Reed had been violently raped.
 Reed's forearms and hands also bore numerous lacerations and bruises evidently inflicted as she attempted to defend herself.
 All the injuries had been inflicted with a hatchet and either a stiletto or Gurkha knife.

 The pathologist who conducted Reed's autopsy placed the time of death as occurring between five and six days previous; he was also able to determine she had still been alive when thrown into the river.